TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 How to Make Your Study Abroad Program Decision

-Taking All the Necessary Steps to Realize Una Vita Nuova
+Take Necessary Steps for Una Vita Nuova in Italy

-Piazza Nettuno in the great student town of Bologna, Italy, and home of one of the oldest universities in Europe, featuring a famous fountain created in 1567.
+Piazza Nettuno in the incredible student-centered city of Bologna, Italy, home to one of the oldest universities in Europe.
+It features a famous fountain created in 1567.
 Photo ©Transitions Abroad.

-You might have dreamt, like me, about being in a specific place for years.
-Or maybe you dreamt of traveling in general, leaving for an extended period of time to see and experience all you can.
-Maybe the first time you ever considered studying abroad was yesterday, when a friend of a friend talked about her recent trip, or a professor suggested study abroad as a good way to earn credits fast.
+Like me, you might have longed to be in a specific place overseas for years.
+Or you may have dreamt of traveling in general, leaving for an extended period to see and experience all you can.
+Perhaps the first time you considered studying abroad was yesterday when a friend of a friend talked about her recent trip or a professor suggested studying abroad as an excellent way to earn credits fast.
+You may have encountered a destination surfing the web, during social media conversations, or illustrated exposure to ever-so-tempting stories.

-The decision to study abroad came naturally to me, and far earlier than the start of college life.
+The decision to study abroad came naturally to me far earlier than the start of college life.
 My dream was to travel to Italy, and I would do anything I could to make it happen.
-I studied Italian in high school, practicing mini-dialogues, and imagined having them in some unidentified Italian city.
-As I slowly learned the language my desire to go only continued to grow.
+I studied Italian in high school, practicing mini-dialogues and imagining having them in some unidentified Italian city.
+As I slowly learned the language, my desire to go only continued to grow.
 I knew that studying abroad was the best option.

-Toward the end of my freshman year of college I decided to make this goal a reality.
+Toward the end of my first year of college, I decided to make this goal a reality.
 Lost as to how to start the process, I went to a study abroad fair offered by my university.
-At every booth I felt simultaneously more excited about the possibilities and more overwhelmed by the number of options.
+At every booth, I felt simultaneously more excited about the possibilities and overwhelmed by the number of options.

-Whatever the reason you’ve decided to study abroad, the leap from deciding to do it, to then finding out exactly how to do so, can be overwhelming for many students.
-Only after returning from my educational experience and starting to work as a peer advisor in my university’s study abroad office did I begin to grasp the richness of all the resources and support actually available to help students plan their time abroad.
+Whatever your reasons for studying abroad, the leap from choosing to do so to encountering myriad steps can overwhelm many students.
+Only after returning from my educational experience and starting to work as a peer advisor in my university’s study abroad office did I grasp the richness of all the professional, personal, and online resources and support available to help students plan their time abroad.

-As a peer advisor I answered students' questions regarding their many options.
-I advised how each option fit in with their overall academic goals.
-After helping hundreds of students from my college choose and plan their study abroad experience, I’ve found a method by which to tackle the overwhelming task of narrowing down the hundreds of study, work, or volunteer options available to students and then to choose the program of their dreams.
+As a peer advisor, I answered students' questions regarding their many options and advised how each option fit in with their overall academic goals.
+After helping hundreds of students from my college choose and plan their study abroad experience, I’ve found a method for tackling the overwhelming task of narrowing down the hundreds of study, work, or volunteer options available to students and then choosing the program of their dreams.

 1) Start with a Focus: Location, Study, or Time of Year